NeuroMorph-EPFL/NeuroMorph/README.md

 Video Tutorial:  https://www.youtube.com/watch?v=CVkcYjWgceM&vq=hd720

 Installation Note: In the most recent versions of Blender, the panel tools are found in the "Misc" tab on the far left.

+If you find our tool useful, please cite our paper:  http://link.springer.com/article/10.1007%2Fs12021-014-9242-5

+A. Jorstad, B. Nigro, C. Cali, M. Wawrzyniak, P. Fua, G. Knott.
+"NeuroMorph: A Toolset for the Morphometric Analysis and Visualization of 3D Models Derived from Electron Microscopy Image Stacks."
+Neuroinformatics, 2014.